Mauve Factor, Pyroluria or Pyrrole Disorder are three different names used for the same genetic condition.

 - Reduce toxicity and heavy metal accumulation

-- Address nutritional deficiencies and supplement with essential nutrients
+- Address dietary deficiencies and supplement with essential nutrients

 - Regulate blood glucose and establish healthy eating habits